Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 Wine rated (2021 guide) 99/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant, refined and powerful (yet delicate), with lovely finesse, freshness, depth, an airy quality, complexity, intensity (yet refined) and a lovely, very fine, racy texture.
-There are notes of bright wild blackcurrant, morello cherry and, more subtly, bright little black berries combined with hints of violet, blueberry, crushed strawberry, and subtle hints of crushed redcurrant, cardamom, star anise, and subtle hints of dried spices, with a very discreet, almost smoky hint and an imperceptible hint of pepper (in the background).
-The palate is fruity, balanced, beautifully racy and offers juiciness, freshness, lovely definition, deliciousness, a tangy structure, finesse and roundness, tension, finesse and depth, minerality, lovely finesse of grain, an airy side to the balance, a very nice pulpy/tangy fruitiness, sweetness, and a beautiful finesse in its richness.
-On the palate, this wine expresses notes of pulpy/juicy blackcurrant, juicy/fresh morello cherryfresh and slightly more vibrant redcurrants combined with hints of camphor, small juicy/tart black berries, black tea, blueberry, juicy blueberry, as well as subtle hints of dark chocolate, a discreet hint of caramelization, and toasted hazelnut.
+The nose is elegant and refined, offering power (expressed with delicacy), lovely finesse, freshness, depth, an airy quality, complexity, intensity (expressed with finesse), as well as a lovely, very fine and distinguished texture.
+It features notes of vibrant wild blackcurrant, morello cherry, and, more subtly, small, vibrant black berries combined with hints of violet, blueberry, crushed strawberry, as well as subtle hints of crushed redcurrants, cardamom, star anise, and sweet spices, along with a very discreet, almost smoky note and an imperceptible hint of pepper (in the background).
+The palate is fruity, balanced, and elegantly refined, offering juiciness, freshness, lovely definition, richness, a tangy structure, rounded finesse, tension, depth with finesse, minerality, and a lovely, refined texture, an airy quality in its balance, a very lovely pulpy/tart fruit profile, smoothness, and a beautiful finesse within its richness.
+On the palate, this wine expresses notes of pulpy/juicy blackcurrant, juicy/fresh, and, to a lesser extent, vibrant redcurrants, combined with hints of camphor, small juicy/tart black berries, black tea, blueberries, juicy bilberries, as well as subtle notes of dark chocolate, a discreet hint of caramelization, and toasted hazelnut.
 The tannins are precise, elegant, fresh, and delicately creamy.
-There is a subtle hint of cocoa bitterness on the finish/persistence.
-Good length and a very nice aromatic (and sapid) persistence.
-A precise wine that is all finesse and delicacy in its power.
+A subtle hint of cocoa bitterness is present on the finish and in the aftertaste.
+Good length and a very beautiful aromatic (and savory) persistence.
+A precise wine that is all finesse and delicacy within its power.

 The Wine Cellar Insider - Jeff Leve